I hate sports betting

 My real problem with sports betting companies is that they do not respect the game.
 When you watch a beer commercial during a Sunday afternoon football game, you see friends and family coming together to spend a day together cheering on their team.
 Long ago, when people still watched baseball, you saw commercials admiring the great Willie Mays.
 There is a decade-old Super Bowl commercial about cars that still brings a tear to my eye.
 These show a deep love for something, be it the game, or family, or something about America.

-I would strongly support slapping these companies with the same kinds of restrictions we put on tobacco companies: no television ads, prominent displays about the dangers of their products, and no advertising aimed towards children.
+We should slap betting companies with the same kinds of restrictions we put on tobacco companies.
+No television ads, prominent displays about the dangers of their products, and no advertising aimed towards children.
 Then, once we convince Americans about the dangers of these products, we should send bookies back to the slums where they belong: Atlantic City.